KevinTyrrell/FishingBot/readme.md

 This is a program designed to automate the Fishing skill in World of Warcraft.
 The program uses pixel recognition to detect the fishing bobber, then it proceeds to scan around the bobber ~8 times a second a determines a 'score' for the level of blue in the frame.
 If the difference of blue changes from its' orignal state to a high degree, the program will click the bobber and attempt to loot the fish.

+Instructions:

+* Ensure Java is up to date.
+* Run "FishingBot.jar"

 Necessary considerations before using:

 * Requires Java 8 or above.